MP 30x7/3x3 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical devices and very advanced devices.
+- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these products can complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products can hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.